Search

 Ingredients to make clear coconut jelly agar agar

-Pandan leaf – The combination of coconut and pandan makes an irresistible aroma which very much defines the southeast asian dessert flavor, so I suggest not to skip it if you want it to be authentic.
-You will only need 1 pandan leaf, or substitute it with 1/2 tsp of pandan extract (the most natural you can get)!
+• Pandan leaf – The combination of coconut and pandan makes an irresistible aroma, which very much defines Southeast Asian dessert flavor.
+If you like it authentic, do not skip it unless you can’t find it.
+You will only need 1 pandan leaf, or substitute it with 1/2 tsp of pandan extract (the most natural you can get)!.

-Agar-agar is the main ingredient that solidifies the coconut water into the jelly I mentioned above.
+• Agar-agar is the main ingredient that solidifies the coconut water into the jelly I mentioned above.
 You can get it from asian markets or Amazon.
-Whether you choose agar-agar powder or strips, make sure it’s unflavored with no artificial coloring.
+Whether you choose agar-agar powder or strips, make sure it’s unflavored and free of artificial coloring.

-Water will be used to dissolve the agar-agar during cooking.
-Agar-agar needs to be boiled, whether you’re using the strip or powder version.
-Using water instead of coconut water helps retain the nutrients in the coconut water.
+• Water will be used to dissolve the agar-agar during cooking.
+Agar-agar (both powder and strips) needs to be boiled.
+Using water instead of coconut water helps retain more of its nutrients.

-Sugar is traditionally included in both commercial and homemade coconut jelly.
-If you enjoy the natural sweetness of coconut water more, you may reduce or skip it.
+• Sugar is traditionally included in both commercial and homemade coconut jelly.
+If you prefer the natural sweetness of coconut water, you may reduce or skip it.

-Salt – Just a pinch of salt as a natural flavor enhancer.
+• Salt – Just a pinch of salt as a natural flavor enhancer.
+You can also skip it.

 How to make coconut jelly agar-agar recipe